Festivals and Cultural Attractions

 Canada generally has a very open and accepting attitude towards other cultures and religions.

 Canadian clothing is very much like that of the United States and most other western countries.
-The main thing to note is that it can get very, very cold in large parts of the country (with temperatures getting as low as -40C in some areas), so make sure you wrap up warm.
+The main thing to note is that it can get very, very cold in large parts of the country (with temperatures getting as low as -40C in some northern areas), so make sure you wrap up warm.

 Language in Canada

-The 2 official languages in Canada are English and French, with English having the vast majority of speakers at around 60%.
+The 2 official languages in Canada are English and French, with first language English having the vast majority of speakers at around 60%.
 Due to Canada’s historically welcoming attitude to immigrants, the overall language mix spoken in the country is very diverse, with reasonable populations speaking Chinese, Punjabi, Spanish, German, and Italian, amongst others.
 Canada is also home to a selection of aboriginal languages, which are spoken by the relatively small populations of indigenous peoples who reside there.
 Unfortunately, due to the very low numbers of native speakers, the majority of these languages are not expected to be able to survive for more than a few generations.

 Etiquette & Customs